ddavis-4/PersonalSite/log.md

 Big things to come.

 I did it, way easier than I thought.
 I think I am cooking now. it was touch and go for a second there but the routing will not vanquish me.

+Well after I sectioned out my js file I was messing around with TypeScript.
+I have never done anything with it, and was interested.
+I think I change my whole project to TS now ?

+From what I understand it is a way to add types to JS, while also making it a compiled language.